-My mum was very much a non-traditionalist and wasn’t a fan of either on a stinking hot summer’s day, and dad also preferred a more casual outdoor meal such as a barbecue by a beach or lake.
-So over the years my parents developed our own Christmas tradition of a seafood feast or a ‘surf and turf’ meal of fresh seafood followed by and steak and sausage barbecue.
-I loved all three Christmas meals, to be honest.
+My mum was very much a non-traditionalist and wasn’t a fan of either on a scorching hot summer’s day, and dad also preferred a more casual outdoor meal such as a barbecue in our backyard or by a beach or lake.
+So over the years my parents developed their own Christmas tradition of a seafood feast or ‘surf and turf’ meal of fresh seafood followed by a steak and sausage barbecue.

-But a casual spread for Christmas lunch or Christmas dinner does hold more appeal these days.
-And fortunately one of the biggest trends of 2022 was the super relaxed gathering of family and friends where the focus was on spending quality time with loved-ones, tucking into casual shared meals, rather than spending days in the kitchen prepping for elaborate dinners.
+I loved all three Christmas meals to be honest.
+But a casual spread for Christmas lunch or Christmas dinner holds more appeal these days.
+And fortunately one of the biggest trends of recent years has been the super relaxed gathering of family and friends where the focus is on spending quality time with loved-ones, tucking into casual shared meals, rather than spending days in the kitchen prepping for elaborate dinners.

 Christmas Menu Ideas for Casual Gatherings for the Non-Traditionalists